The new PSD2 directive is a fundamental piece of payment legislation in Europe.

 - Making the multi-factor authentication process as easy as possible for the customer.

-New customer onboarding will be made easier, offering end users better tools to manage their finance and enticing them to buy new products and services that can be offered by banks and TPPs.
+New customer onboarding will be made easier, offering end-users better tools to manage their finance and enticing them to buy new products and services that can be offered by banks and TPPs.

 Banks will be able to better use financial data to provide competing services at competitive rates.

-Already, leading banks have started building strong partnerships and open-banking API Hubs, showing how the PSD2 regulation can be the perfect tool for more innovation in payment and banking.
+Already, leading banks have started building strong partnerships and open-banking API Hubs, showing how PSD2 regulation can be the perfect tool for more innovation in payment and banking.